 Leslie Van Houten, follower of cult leader Charles Manson, released from California prison

-Charles Manson follower Leslie Van Houten walked out of a California prison Tuesday after serving 53 years of a life sentence for her participation in two infamous murders.
+LOS ANGELES — Charles Manson follower Leslie Van Houten walked out of a California prison Tuesday after serving more than 50 years of a life sentence for her participation in two infamous murders.

-The California Department of Corrections and Rehabilitation said Van Houten "was released to parole supervision."
+Van Houten "was released to parole supervision," the California Department of Corrections and Rehabilitation said in a statement.

+She left the California Institution for Women in Corona, east of Los Angeles, in the early morning hours and was driven to transitional housing, her attorney Nancy Tetreault said.

+"She's still trying to get used to the idea that this real," Tetreault told The Associated Press.

-Her release comes days after Gov. Gavin Newsom announced he would not fight a state appeals court ruling that Van Houten should be granted parole.
+Days earlier Gov. Gavin Newsom announced he would not fight a state appeals court ruling that Van Houten should be granted parole.
+He shas said it was unlikely the state Supreme Court would consider an appeal.

+She is expected to spend about a year in transitional housing, learning basic skills such as how to go to the grocery store and get a debit card, according to her attorney.

 for more features.